tangrams/tangram-vm/README.md

 tangram-vm
 =============

-A Vagrant virtual machine for setting up and running the Tangram WebGL vector-map display library (https://github.com/bcamper/tangram).
+A Vagrant virtual machine (VM) for setting up and running the Tangram WebGL vector-map display library (https://github.com/bcamper/tangram).

+(A virtual machine is an operating system emulator.
+This one runs Ubuntu, one of the most popular versions of Linux.)

 Live public demo: <http://vector-map.mapzen.com>